neilkatin/lah-cert-positions-guide/source/scribe.md

-# Scribe
+# Planning Scribe

 ## Description

-The Scribe is responsible for receiving data and information from the Communication and/or Operations Lead and placing such information in assigned areas on the ARK boards.
+The Planning Scribe is responsible for receiving data and information from the Communication and/or Operations Lead and placing such information in assigned areas on the ARK boards.

 ## Responsibilities

-* Reports to Operations Lead.
+* Reports to Planning Lead.

 * When given information place the information on the various status boards.